remix-run/react-router/docs/getting-started/tutorial.md

 ## Reading URL Params

 Alright, back to the individual invoice URLs.
 Let's add a route for a specific invoice.
-We just visted some URLs like `"/invoices/1998"` and `"/invoices/2005"`, lets make a new component at `src/routes/invoice.js` to render at those URLs:
+We just visited some URLs like `"/invoices/1998"` and `"/invoices/2005"`, lets make a new component at `src/routes/invoice.js` to render at those URLs:

 ```js filename=src/routes/invoice.js
 export default function Invoice() {